 I am an intersectional feminist who uses data and research to advocate for equality and inclusion.
 I bring over 12 years experience leading change in open source technology communities, including 3 years leading Diversity and Inclusion at Mozilla.
-My work on trans inclusion was featured in Forbes, my research on digitization ethics is included in Dr. Safiya Noble’s Algorithms of Oppression and an accessibility toolkit I co-authored won an international creative innovation award.
+My work on trans inclusion was featured in Forbes, my research on digitization ethics is included in Dr. Safiya Noble’s book Algorithms of Oppression and an accessibility toolkit I co-authored won an international creative innovation award.

 As someone who is mixed race and queer I know we live intersectional lives.
 I have firsthand experience knowing what it’s like to navigate systems that were not designed for people like me.
 Along with my work experience and education, I tap into these experiences to help co-design employee experiences where people feel like they belong and are welcome.
 This work is deeply personal to me and I feel privileged and a sense of responsibility to do it well.